RaulDiodiu/rap-handson-travel-docs/ddic/CDSViewEntities.md

 ### 1. Create CDS View Entity ZRAPH_##_RESERVATION
 Use ZRAPH_##_ROOMRSV as the primary source.
-Change the generated autorization check to not required:
+Change the generated authorization check to not required:

 ```abap
 @AccessControl.authorizationCheck: #NOT_REQUIRED